-DSQuery is a command-line tool that is used to query Active Directory (AD) in order to obtain information about the objects within the directory.
-It is a useful tool for system administrators and security professionals as it can be used to query information about user accounts, computer accounts, and security groups.
-For Red Team members, DSQuery can be used to gather information about the Active Directory environment in order to identify vulnerabilities and attack vectors.
+DSQuery is a command-line tool for querying Active Directory (AD) to obtain information about the objects within the directory.
+It is a valuable tool for system administrators and security professionals as it can query information about user accounts, computer accounts, and security groups.
+For Red Team members, DSQuery can be used to gather information about the Active Directory environment to identify vulnerabilities and attack vectors.

 What is DSQuery?

-DSQuery is a command-line tool that is included in the Active Directory Domain Services (AD DS) Tools feature of the Remote Server Administration Tools (RSAT) package.
-It can be used to search for and retrieve information about the objects within the Active Directory environment.
+DSQuery is a command-line tool included in the Active Directory Domain Services (AD DS) Tools feature of the Remote Server Administration Tools (RSAT) package.
+It can search for and retrieve information about the objects within the Active Directory environment.
 Some of the objects that can be queried with DSQuery include:

-DSQuery can be used to query information about these objects based on specific criteria, such as the object’s name, description, or attributes.
-It can also be used to perform more complex searches using LDAP filters.
+DSQuery can query information about these objects based on specific criteria, such as the object’s name, description, or attributes.
+It can also perform more complex searches using LDAP filters.

 Using DSQuery to gather information about Active Directory environments

-Red Team members can use DSQuery to gather information about an Active Directory environment in order to identify vulnerabilities and attack vectors.
+Red Team members can use DSQuery to gather information about an Active Directory environment to identify vulnerabilities and attack vectors.
 Some of the information that can be obtained using DSQuery includes:

-• User account information, such as usernames, email addresses, and group memberships.
+- User account information includes usernames, email addresses, and group memberships.

-• Computer account information, such as hostnames, IP addresses, and operating systems.
+- Computer account information includes hostnames, IP addresses, and operating systems.

 Examples of DSQuery commands